 If you have an inflammatory bowel disease (IBD), including Crohns disease or ulcerative colitis, life can be uncomfortable and uncertain.
 In severe cases, IBD can require immediate surgery or other medical intervention.
 Proper treatment can help you manage IBD and live comfortably again.

-Through our patient care and research, the IBD Center is improving life for those with IBD.
+Through our patient care and research, the IBD Clinic is improving life for those with IBD.
 We offer a full spectrum of care:

 We have the expertise and team approach to help you identify the most effective IBD treatment.